openSUSE/news-o-o/_posts/2011-09-03-opensuse-weekly-news-issue-191-is-out.markdown

 over 80 well-designed loosely coupled libraries which help you build websites, business applications or even commandline tools.
 To stress that point, the Horde Project now put [a link to the list of components](http://www.horde.org/components) right on their frontpage.
-Use Horde_Rdo, a lightweight ORM layer or use the RFC-compliant Imap_Client library which performs equally or even better compared to PHPâ€™s interpreter extension written in c.
+Use Horde_Rdo, a lightweight ORM layer or use the RFC-compliant Imap_Client library which performs equally or even better compared to PHP’s interpreter extension written in c.
 Horde_Auth, a versatile and pluggable authentication layer, has recently been [featured in a series of blog posts by lead developer
 Jan Schneider](http://janschneider.de/news/5/342).
 Like in Symfony or Zend Framework, Components are released along with a [PHPUnit based test suit](http://update.linux-magazin.de/Heft-Abo/Ausgaben/2011/08/PHP-Unit)e adapted in the Horde_Test class and can be obtained individually through the [Horde Pear Channel](http://pear.horde.org).

-â€
+”